 Notice: You are viewing a basic version of this page.
 Are you using a very old browser?
 If so, please consider upgrading

 The MAMA Study is designed to find out whether it is better for women who have inflammatory arthritis and are pregnant to temporarily stop or to continue taking biologic medications.
 Currently, both continuing and stopping using biologics beyond 28 weeks of pregnancy are routine practice in the UK; this varies between different hospitals around the UK.
-The MAMA Study is looking to provide an answer on which is the better approach.
+The MAMA Study is looking to provide an answer on which is the better approach for women and their babies.

 Women who take part in the MAMA Study will be randomly allocated by a computer system to one of the following groups: